Project Overview

 Here μ ∈ ℳ encodes formally defined contextual parameters.
 The structure of ℳ must be specified for each physical domain in which the extension is applied.

 At this stage, ℳ is an abstract placeholder.
-Its admissible structure is a matter for mathematical development.
+Its admissible structure is a matter for assumed mathematical development and outside the scope of this focused program.

 4. Representational Projection